 Smashing Times are currently establishing a world-class Smashing Times International Centre for the Arts and Human Rights dedicated to the promotion, protection, study and practice of the arts, human rights and gender equality.
 The centre will operate as a world class arts space and digital hub for artists, communities and the general public across Ireland and internationally, providing a resource service and networking agency and an annual inter-disciplinary arts programme.
 Smashing Times are delighted to launch the new website for the Smashing Times International Centre for the Arts and Human Rights featuring the Women in an Equal Europe Documentary and Book.
-The website is a unique resource providing information and welcoming contributions from artists and citizens from Ireland and around the world in relation to the arts and human rights.
-The website can be accessed here.
+This website is a unique resource providing information and welcoming contributions from artists and citizens from Ireland and around the world in relation to the arts and human rights.

 For further information contact:

 Freda Manweiler, Company Manager